Greece deploys ship, aircraft to search for EgyptAir plane

 The navy frigate Nikiforos Fokas was sailing to the area and two helicopters were ready to operate from Karpathos, it said.

-A defence ministry source said authorities were also investigating an account from the captain of a merchant ship who reported seeing a "flame in the sky" in the area.
+A defense ministry source said authorities were also investigating an account from the captain of a merchant ship who reported seeing a "flame in the sky" in the area.

 (Reporting by George Georgiopoulos and Michele Kambas; editing by Peter Graff)